 Recently researchers in Germany discussed the problems of assessing the true cause of back pain.
 To summarize their findings, the researchers noted that:

 - spinal pain or can have many causes

-- Only a small amount of patients have axial (low back sacroiliac joint) inflammation as the major cause of their back complaints with chronic inflammatory back pain as the most prominent clinical feature of spondyloarthritis (inflammatory/rheumatoid arthritis)
+- Inflammation of the spine is not as widespread.
+Only a small amount of patients have axial (low back sacroiliac joint) inflammation as the major cause of their back complaints with chronic inflammatory back pain as the most prominent clinical feature of spondyloarthritis (inflammatory/rheumatoid arthritis)

 - Numerous diseases such as degenerative disc disease, degenerative changes in the intervertebral (facet) joints and the associated ligaments, spinal instability, herniation of the intervertebral disc, and spinal stenosis have to be differentiated in interpreting imaging of the spine.
 (Ross Hauser MD has written on article on this site on how the MRI is a risk factor for failed back surgery)1